onyeka-hub/Project-25/README.md

 Read the official documentation here https://letsencrypt.org/docs/certificate-compatibility/

-Cert-maanager will ensure certificates are valid and up to date, and attempt to renew certificates at a configured time before expiry.
+Cert-manager will ensure certificates are valid and up to date, and attempt to renew certificates at a configured time before expiry.

 ### Cert-Manager high Level Architecture